 Do I have to provide WC insurance to all employees?

 If you do not have a valid reason for not obtaining workers’ compensation insurance, the penalty for failure to obtain workers’ compensation insurance is not less than $500.00 or $100.00 for each employee for every day of non-coverage.
 Thus, if no coverage for two employees for five days, total penalty would be $1,000.00 ($100.00 x 2 employees x 5 days).

 Each employer shall post and maintain in places readily accessible to employees a printed statement concerning benefit rights, claims for benefits, and such other matters relating to the administration of the workers’ compensation law.
-Each employer shall furnish within three working days of notice of injury to each injured employee a copy of the brochure, Hawaii Workers’ Compensation Law (Highlights).
+Each employer shall furnish within three working days of notice of injury to each injured employee a copy of the brochure, Highlights of the Hawaii Workers’ Compensation Law.